girazoki/ethbarcelona-xcm-workshop/README.md

         }]
     }

+In alphanet, Acala has para_id 2000 and should be represented by 4 bytes, so

+    2000 -> 0x000007d0

 Here we will use the following parameters:
 - **currency_address**: 0x0000000000000000000000000000000000000802 (since we are sending DEV)
 - **amount**: 1000000000000000000 (1 DEV has 18 decimals)